LunaSare/lunasare/README.md

 ### Hi there 👋
 ### Welcome to my GitHub profile!

-Please visit my academic website at https://lunasare.com
+You can visit my academic website at https://lunasare.com

 <!--
 **LunaSare/lunasare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.